AudreyKj/google-run-hackaton-2025-lexi/README.md

 🧩 Multi-Agent Orchestration
 Specialized agents for extraction, comparison, and risk analysis, coordinated by a root orchestrator.

-📚 Standard Clause Comparison
+📚 Embeddings
-Compares your clauses to reference legal standards using embeddings.
+Compares your clauses to reference legal standards using embeddings stored in Firestore.

 🧪 Risk Detection & Explanation
 Highlights potential risks and explains them in plain, human-friendly language.